Polar Lattices: Where Ar{\i}kan Meets Forney: Practical Design and Simulation Results

 We give a design example of polar lattices in this section.
 The design follows the capacity rule.
 We use the one-dimensional lattice partition $\mathbb{Z}/2\mathbb{Z}/\cdot\cdot\cdot/2^{r-1}\mathbb{Z}$.
 We suggest using $\sigma$ not VNR as the reference parameter to choose component codes.
 This is because $\sigma$ can be calculated in each level and can fully represent the channel.

 One can determine the number of valid levels according to the capacity calculation as shown in Fig. \ref{fig:channelcapacity}.
 If the actual rate of a level is almost 1 and still can achieve the target block error probability $P_{B}$ for the reference $\sigma$, it is unnecessary.
 This is because the rate from this level will be canceled by $\frac{1}{2}\log_2 2\pi e \sigma_{1}^{2}$.
 The effective levels are those with an actual rate visibly within $(0,1)$.
 In other words, adding levels whose capacities are close to 1 or 0 do not noticeably change the VNR.
 Therefore, we choose two levels, which was also suggested in \cite{forney6}.
-The code formula of the polar lattice is